michael2012z/BitBible/markdown/KJV/files/Gen.md

 27. And Isaac said unto them, Wherefore come ye to me, seeing ye hate me, and have sent me away from you?

-28. And they said, We saw certainly that the Lord was with thee: and we said, Let there be now an oath betwixt us, even betwixt us and thee, and let us make a covenant with thee;We saw…: Heb.
-Seeing we saw
+28. And they said, We saw certainly that the Lord was with thee: and we said, Let there be now an oath betwixt us, even betwixt us and thee, and let us make a covenant with thee;

-29. That thou wilt do us no hurt, as we have not touched thee, and as we have done unto thee nothing but good, and have sent thee away in peace: thou art now the blessed of the Lord.That…: Heb.
-If thou shalt
+29. That thou wilt do us no hurt, as we have not touched thee, and as we have done unto thee nothing but good, and have sent thee away in peace: thou art now the blessed of the Lord.

 30. And he made them a feast, and they did eat and drink.